headwirecom/wp2aem/MIGRATION.md

 1. Open a browser and visit [http://localhost:1880/](http://localhost:1880/).

-2. Click on the "Sing Page Sample" tab.
+2. Click on the "Single Page Sample" tab.

 3. Import the sample flow.
 Click the hamburger menu, then Import.
 Select `wp2aem/node-red-contrib-wp2aem-sample/flow-single-page-sample.json`.